 We know this is easier said than done, especially for large teams spread across multiple locations.
 Over the years, IDEO has helped organizations around the globe develop the capacity to innovate, and that work has allowed us to gather data on the behaviors that have the greatest impact on a team’s ability to develop a successful solution.

-Here are four insights (of the many, many we’ve collected and studied) into the ways today’s businesses innovate—and what you can learn from what they’ve learned.
+Here are four insights into the ways today’s businesses innovate—and what you can learn from what they’ve learned.

 Though many executives dismiss MVP-style prototyping as a software-only approach, we've found it's actually more effective in other industries.